gerardnico/git-x/docs/git-backup.md

 sidebar_label: 'Git Hosting Backup'
 ---

-# Git-Hosting - Backup your git repositories
+# Git-Hosting - Backup your GitHub repositories

 Don't get lockup of your Git Hosting repository if you lose your account.